Lesson 5: Bootstrapping a ClojureScript Project

 When you run this command, you should be greeted by an empty page that pops up a “Hello World” alert!
 Let’s break this down so that we understand what this command is doing.

-• clj This invokes the Clojure command-line tool.
+This invokes the Clojure command-line tool.-m cljs.main

-• --repl This flag does two things: first, it launches a web server to serve the index.html file and the compiled JavaScript; second, it starts a REPL, an interactive interpreter that we will learn about in Lesson 7.
+file and the compiled JavaScript; second, it starts a REPL, an interactive interpreter that we will learn about in Lesson 7.

 NOTE